lwade/euca-wiki/Using-PHP-with-Eucalyptus.md

     php /var/www/aws-sdk-for-php/eucalyptus-example.php
     ```

-4. Adapt the code based on examples provided on the Amazon site, to use it within your own website code.
+4. Adapt the code based on examples provided on the AWS site, to use it within your own website code.

 ### Example: Simple page to launch an instance